platformsh/platformsh-docs/docs/src/development/ssh/_index.md

 This means that every contributor to your project must enable MFA in their account in order to SSH into an environment.
 Note that MFA isn't enforced on older projects automatically, but you can enable it by submitting a support request.

-If you have trouble accessing an environment, see how to [use SSH with MFA](./troubleshoot-ssh.md#use-ssh-with-multi-factor-authentication-mfa).
+If you have trouble accessing an environment with MFA enabled, see how to [add a second factor](./troubleshoot-ssh.md#add-a-second-authentication-factor).